 Anyone can cruise through the Panama Canal or visit one of the canal-side observation facilities, as we told you in our previous post about how to explore the Panama Canal.
-Few travelers know that it’s possible to sleep next to the Panama Canal in a converted US Air Force radar tower or even spend the night right on the Panama Canal in the only houseboat hotel in Panama.
+Few travelers know that it’s possible to sleep next to the Panama Canal in these Panama Canal hotels including a converted US Air Force radar tower and the only houseboat hotel in Panama.
 Here’s your guide to sleeping around on the Panama Canal.

 Panama’s only houseboat hotel

 Jungle Land Panama is Panama’s only houseboat hotel.
 On top of that, it’s located in a secluded section of Lake Gatún which forms a crucial part of the Panama Canal.
 Jungle Land Panama is the creation of Captain Carl, an expat from the US who has connected two houseboats, crafted a handful of simple but comfortable rooms and leads boat and kayak tours on the lake.

 While staying at Jungle Land Panama you can go fishing, look for monkeys and caiman, or just relax in the hammocks or on the two astro-turfed “lawns”.
 The food is terrific and Carl’s stories are entertaining, but the best part is sleeping in a totally wild and peaceful arm of the lake just a short distance from the world’s busiest shipping channel.

 From radar tower to hotel on the Panama Canal